Hyperling/HealthProtocol/ebook.md

 - No electronic screens after sunset, or at least within 30 minutes to an hour before you plan to get in bed.
     - Use dark themed apps and run an app for a blue light filtration AKA red shift AKA night light.
 - If having issues falling asleep, diabetes reversing doctor Neal Barnard recommends having a small carbohydrate snack, such as a few pieces of bread with nothing on them.
 I do that or sometimes drink a little maple syrup.
 - It is best not to wake up to an alarm in the morning.
-An emergency alarm set at the last possible time you should wake is acceptable as long as you plan t go to bed to wake up in advance of the time.
+An emergency alarm set at the last possible time you can wake is acceptable as long as you plan t go to bed to wake up in advance of the time.
     - There are of course exceptions to this, such as needing to wake up at a time you'd normally be sleeping, but in that case it would also be important to analyze why health-harming activities are being purposefully planned.
 - I do not use a pillow and it resolved most my neck, shoulder, and back pains.
 I did this on my own though after giving up on a pillow and not buying another.
 I'm a side sleeper too, and do not rest on my arm, hair, hands, etc. My head / face is on the same surface and same level as my shoulder.
     - I'm unsure if this would help others as I have not met anyone who's tried.